LivePersonInc/developer-center/pages/documents/ConversationalAI/BotsStatus/manageNormalBots.md

 * You need to make a change to the connector's configuration.
 This requires that you first stop the agent.
 * You're seeing some undesirable behavior in the bot, so you want to take the bot offline temporarily.

+When you stop an agent, in-progress conversations are left as is until the agent is started again.

 **To stop an agent**

 1. Access the Bots Status application as described [here](bots-status-overview.html#access-bots-status).